skadimoolam/x-doc/To-do.md

 ## To-do

  - [ ] More robust search algorithm
- - [ ] Support for UniCode replacement
+ - [ ] Support for UniCode replacement - partially implemented
  - [ ] Version Specific Documentation
  - [ ] Access to all parts of the Documentation and not just the "modules"
  - [ ] Add some Colors to make the output a little pretty - partially implemented